Aro1914/AroTable-For-Server-Side/README.md

 ### The **returnAny()** Method

 The **returnAny()** method, is a higher-order method that takes in a callback function and returns any value in the AroTable that meets the condition specified in the callback function.
-Returns true if at least a value meets the condition, returns false if not:
+Returns an array containing the number(s) that meet the condition, returns false if none could be found that fulfills the condition:

 ```js
 const aroTable = new AroTable(2.7, 1.2, -2.4, 4, 5, 6.124, 8, -2, 9.993, 1, 0);